What is an allergic reaction to a food?

 As your child matures, they can learn to take some responsibility for their safety.
 When your child is ready, teach them:

-- To carry their own epinephrine auto-injector.
+- To carry their own epinephrine device in a fanny pack or other carrier.
 Most can do this by 6 or 7 years of age.
 It should not be kept in a school locker

 - How to avoid their food allergens.
-When your child is very young you can teach them to talk to you before accepting food from others
+When your child is very young you can teach them to talk to you before accepting food from others.
+As your child matures you can teach them to know their food allergies and check with an adult before accepting food from others

-- To avoid sharing eating utensils and napkins
+- To avoid sharing food, utensils and napkins

 - To avoid putting objects, such as pencils, in their mouth